Biography

 Publications

 Daniel Kunin*, Atsushi Yamamura*, Chao Ma, Surya Ganguli.
 The Asymmetric Maximum Margin Bias of Quasi-Homogeneous Neural Networks.
-ICLR 2023. [paper] [talk]
+Spotlight ICLR 2023. [paper] [talk]

 Chao Ma, Daniel Kunin, Lei Wu, Lexing Ying.
 Beyond the Quadratic Approximation: the Multiscale Structure of Neural Network Loss Landscapes.
 JMLR 2022. [paper]